hima890/alx-system_engineering-devops/0x01-shell_permissions/README.md

 12. a script that creates a directory called my_dir with permissions 751 in the working directory.

 13. a script that changes the group owner to school for the file hello

+**Advanced :-**
+1. a script that changes the owner to vincent and the group owner to staff for all the files and directories in the working directory.

+2. a script that changes the owner and the group owner of _hello to vincent and staff respectively.

+3.  a script that changes the owner of the file hello to betty only if it is owned by the user guillaume.

+4.  a script that will play the StarWars IV episode in the terminal.